mikkosyrja/kuxaku/README.md

 These can be installed with Python pip tool (for example: pip install jplephem).
 Some can also be found from Linux distribution package repositories.

 Ephem and Jplephem make most location calculations.
-Spktype21 is needed by some asteroid data using type 21 format.
+Spktype21 is needed by asteroid data using type 21 format.
 Matplotlib is used to plot tables and Solar System maps.

 Program is developed in OpenSuse Tumbleweed Linux and tested also in Windows 10 with Python 3.8.
 Probably works wherever some recent Python version and above modules work.